EFCC to clamp down on Illegal use of POS machines – Daily Trust

-The Economic and Financial Crimes Commission (EFCC) has said it is set to start a clampdown on the fraudulent use of Point Of Sale (POS) machines in the country.
+The Economic and Financial Crimes Commission (EFCC) has said it will start a clampdown on the fraudulent use of Point of Sale (POS) machines in the country.

+The acting spokesman of the Commission, Tony Orilade announced this in a statement yesterday.

-Orilade said while speaking on behalf of the acting EFCC Chairman, Ibrahim Magu, Babaloa charged banks to ensure proper monitoring and strict compliance by those to whom they issue POS machines.
+Mr. Babalola, while speaking on behalf of the acting EFCC Chairman, Ibrahim Magu, charged banks to ensure proper monitoring and strict compliance by those to whom they issue POS machines.

 “We are having serious challenges with the banks giving POS machines to individuals with questionable characters and without proper documentation,” he said.

-He pointed out that there was a need for some of the POS machines to be withdrawn from such individuals.
+He said there was a need for some of the POS machines to be withdrawn from such individuals.

 He also warned banks to adhere strictly to the Post-No-Debit (temporary freezing of account) order placed on banks found to be involved in suspicious transactions.